Anthimanthaarai: Cast

+Production

+Radhika was initially supposed to star in the film but her busy schedule meant that the role went to Jayasudha.

 Soundtrack

 The soundtrack of the film was composed by A. R. Rahman and was a promotional audio since the film featured just a few snatches of these songs in the background.
 It has 4 songs including a Carnatic song written in Sanskrit and 3 instrumental themes.
 The lyrics were written by Vairamuthu.